NobutakaShimizu/SODA25_slide/slides.md

 # Consensus Dynamics

 Consider an $n$-vertex graph with each vertex holding a **color (opinion)** from $[k]=\{1,\dots,k\}$.

-At every round, some vertices update their own colors according to a protocol.
+At every discrete-time round, some vertices update their own colors according to a protocol.

 :: left ::